geminimvp/employee_handbook/guides/engineering/environment/environment_configuration.markdown

 On **Fedora**, I had to install some dependencies before hand.
 Here is what I started with:

     $ sudo yum install git-core zlib zlib-devel gcc-c++ patch readline readline-devel libyaml-devel libffi-devel openssl-devel make bzip2 autoconf automake libtool bison curl sqlite-devel
-On **Mac OS**, you will need to install the XCode tools:

-    $ xcode-select --install
-Also, install Homebrew:

-    $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 ## rbenv
 rbenv is a environment manager for Ruby.
 There are other options, [rbenv is the best](https://github.com/rbenv/rbenv/wiki/Why-rbenv?).